tdg5/blog_snippets/lib/blog_snippets/articles/building_your_first_pry_plugin/README.md

-All that said, there's really no substitute for spending a few minutes playing around in a Pry shell to explore the convenience and utility it offers, so if you haven't gotten hands-on with Pry, I would definitely recommend doing so.
+All that said, there's really no substitute for spending a few minutes playing around in a Pry shell to explore the convenience and utility it offers, so if you haven't gotten hands-on with Pry already, I would definitely recommend doing so.

 At this point, I'm going to assume you're sold on Pry (if you weren't already), and move on to the focus of this article, Pry plugins.